wilsonmar/wilsonmar.github.io/_posts/2018-07-20-salesforce-projects.md

 ## Sample Reference apps

-Salesforce people have created (and maintained) <a target="_blank" href="https://trailhead.salesforce.com/sample-gallery">several reference apps</a> that demonstrate best-practices when building with Salesforce!
+Salesforce people have created (and maintained) several reference apps that demonstrate best-practices when building with Salesforce.

-PROTIP: Click the app name to reach directly its GitHub repository.
+PROTIP: Click the app name to reach directly its GitHub repository under <a target="_blank" href="https://github.com/trailheadapps">https://github.com/trailheadapps</a>

 * <a target="_blank" href="https://github.com/dreamhouseapp/dreamhouse-sfdx">DreamHouse</a> was made to be installed using <a target="_blank" href="https://wilsonmar.github.io/salesforce-dx">Salesforce DX</a>